-Discussion: Barrier forms of contraception are more problematic in Jewish Law than hormonal methods.
+Discussion: Barrier methods of contraception are more problematic in Jewish Law than hormonal methods.
 There are two reasons for this.
 First, the use of barrier methods may violate the prohibition against illegitimate expulsion of semen (hotza'at zera levatalah).
 Second, these methods may prevent intercourse from taking place in a natural manner as required by halacha.

 Contemporary halachic authorities disagree about the permissibility of the diaphragm.
 Some rabbis prohibit its use as being akin to "casting seed (sperm) on wood and on stones."
 Others maintain that, since semen enters the vagina normally when the diaphragm is in place, there is no problem of illegitimate expulsion of semen.
 They also argue that intercourse is considered natural because the diaphragm is inserted too deeply to interfere .
 The concerns with the cervical cap are similar to those with the diaphragm, but as it covers only the cervix , there may be more cases in which its use would be permitted.